Sketchnotes: the ultimate guide to visual note taking

 Why you should make sketchnotes

 Some people even sketchnote as their natural means of taking notes (without ever learning the name of the topic).
-Plus certain topics are just far better expressed and easier to diget with the aid of visuals and text.
+Plus certain topics are just far better expressed and easier to digest with the aid of visuals and text.
 Sketchnote may even be the most natural way to take notes, if you’d never been told what you should do.

 If you want a full list of reasons for why you should give them a try, check out this article and video.